Inside Kyrgyzstan’s growing webcam model business

 Not easy work

 Entry to these groups is by invitation only, and in the last year the number of members has risen to 5,000, most of them young men.
 Some of them even pay to share the models’ contact details and addresses.
-The young women resorting to earning a living with their bodies believe that their work can only be seen by people abroad, as the webcam agencies promise them that it can’t be accessed in neighbouring states.
+The young women who earn a living with their bodies believe that their work can only be seen by people abroad: the webcam agencies promise them that it can’t be accessed in neighbouring states.
 But this system is unreliable.
 You can see the young women’s photos by simply changing your VPN location.

 In an interview with Kloop.kg, Adyl Omorov, press officer of Bishkek’s Directorate of Internal Affairs, said that models were reporting a surge in leaks of intimate photos as well as blackmail attempts.
 “According to official reports alone, since the start of 2018 there have been three cases of young women writing official complaints against people who were blackmailing them by circulating intimate photos,” Omorov said.
 “In two cases it was young men who were doing it, and in the third it was another young woman.
 They have all been charged with criminal offences.”